-Volcanic eruptions can begin without warning, but they are usually preceded by earthquakes that can be detected by seismograph.
-Eruptions can cause danger by lava flow, toxic gas and ash fall.
+Volcanic eruptions can begin without warning, but they are usually preceded by earthquakes and unrest that are detected by scientists monitoring the volcanoes.
+Eruptions can cause danger by lava flow, lightning, poisonous gases and ash fall.
 The ash from a single eruption can fall throughout the country depending upon the weather and winds.
 The falling ash can be unsafe because of poisonous gases, and is hazardous to consume and it especially poses a threat to animals.
 Clouds of ash can cause disturbances to air traffic.
 If an eruption starts under a glacier, it can generate a sudden glacial outburst floods that can affect peoples lives, property, and the environment.

 - Always wear a helmet in the vicinity of eruptions.